taddison/personal-site/content/blog/2021/02/spell-checking-your-markdown-blog-posts-with-cspell/index.md

 > Running this in the VS Code terminal allows you to CTRL-click any of the errors and be taken straight to that word in the file.

-This is the same library that powers the [code spell extension] (that's what the c stands for in cspell), which means you'll see the same errors reported on the command line and when viewing the file.
+This is the same library that powers the [code spell checker extension] (that's what the c stands for in cspell), which means you'll see the same errors reported on the command line and when viewing the file.

 This is a good start, but what if we're not happy with the defaults cspell uses?